 The Alabama Community College Leadership Academy (the Academy), established in 2000, is co-sponsored by The University of Alabama Colleges of Education and Continuing Studies in cooperation with the Alabama Community College System, The University of Alabama System, and the Alabama Commission on Higher Education.
 Its mission is to prepare community college leaders by enhancing their leadership and management skills for an environment of change and to promote active partnership within postsecondary education.

 Participants are selected for their demonstrated leadership skills, active involvement in their institution, and a willingness to invest the time, effort, and energy required for the program.
-Those registering for the Class of 2016-2017 will be the 17th class to enroll.
-Academy Alumni now number 323 graduates.
+Those registering for the Class of 2018-2019 will be the 19th class to enroll.
+Academy Alumni now has 365 graduates.

 The Academy begins with a four-day session in residence at The University of Alabama in Tuscaloosa.
 Four two-day seminars, which meet on host campuses throughout the year, complete the Academy.
 Graduation is held at The University of Alabama.

 The Academy provides a variety of learning experiences led by various experts on topics related to leadership and administration.
 The core curriculum is arranged according to six major themes including: foundations of leadership; policy and governance; administration and finance; teaching and learning; student services and development; and leadership for change.